miranda-e/Demodifier/README.md

 The easiest way to run **The Demodifier** is as an executable.
 The executable has the correct Python versions and dependencies built in and requires minimal knowledge of the command line, particularly on Windows.

 ### Instructions for Windows:

+**Note for Windows users:**
+The pre-built executable requires Windows 10 or Windows 11.
+An internet connection is also required to access the Unipept API.

 1. **Download the Windows executable ZIP folder**: Located in the releases section on the side bar.
 2. **Unzip the folder.**